-I recently received a copy of Beginning Scouts BSA by Jeremy and Heather Reed.
-The subtitle is “An unofficial practical guide to Scouts BSA for parents and new leaders.”
+I recently received a copy of Beginning Boy Scouts by Jeremy and Heather Reed.
+The subtitle is “An unofficial practical guide to Boy Scouts for parents and new leaders.”
 And that describes the book perfectly.
 If you know somebody who is new to the Scouts BSA program, then this would be a great resource to give them an overview of the program.
 Note that this book only covers the Scouts BSA program, not Cub Scouts or Venturing.

 I’m thinking about recommending that our Committee Chair pick up a few copies of this book to give to our new families when their boys crossover to the troop in February.
 For parents whose first son is entering the program, this would answer a lot of questions.
 As one parent in our troop once said, “Scouts BSA has a steep learning curve for parents who are used to Cub Scouts.”
 I think this book might help them with the transition.